NavidAG/Fundamentals-of-AI/Project2/README.md

-# Implementation of the BFS, DFS And IDS
+# Implementation of the A* and IDA* and find a suitable heuristic.